Basingstoke Bison: History

 Formed in 1988 as the Basingstoke Beavers, the club became the "Bison" in 1995.
-Their team logo is very similar to that used by the Buffalo Sabres from 1996–2006.
+Their team logo is very similar to the "Goathead" used by the Buffalo Sabres from 1996 to 2006.
 Joining the Superleague in 1996, the Bison dropped out in 1998 and joined the British National League.
 In 2003 they joined the newly formed Elite Ice Hockey League.

 Despite being one of the lower-budget teams in the EIHL, the Bison maintained their fan base and greatly enhanced local sponsorships and doubled their season ticket sales.
 This success is mainly testament to the hard work of Mark Bernard, who occupied the general manager and head coach role with the club during the 2004/05 and 2005/06 seasons.
 Bernard also stepped into the netminder's role part way through the latter season after Jayme Platt had left the team.

 In May 2006, Bernard left the club to take up the assistant general manager's post with American Hockey League club, the Norfolk Admirals.
 Prior to his departure, Bernard secured the services of a number of the players that made up the 05/06 roster.

 In June 2006, Planet Ice announced that the new player/coach of the club would be former club captain Doug Sheppard, with former Bison and London Racers defenceman Duncan Dalmao returning as player/assistant coach.
 Sheppard set about building his roster around the core that he had inherited from Bernard.
 The Bison embarked upon a successful year under Sheppard, securing their highest ever Elite League finish, and taking many points off the top sides in the League.

 In April 2007, David Taylor, owner of the Bracknell Bees, purchased the Bison.
 He appointed Ryan Aldridge as the head coach of the team, signalling the end of Doug Shepherd's reign.
 Shepherd went on to join rivals Sheffield Steelers.